JeovaniMartinez/Android-Utils/docs/utilities/premium-app.md

         // Code to execute if the user is premium, for example, hide ads } else {
         // Code to execute if the user is not premium, for example, show ads }

+    // This is a good time to indicate to the user the result of the purchase when (result) {
+        Premium.State.NOT_PREMIUM -> longToast("Purchase canceled")
+        Premium.State.PENDING_TRANSACTION -> longToast("Thanks, the purchase is pending...")
+        Premium.State.PREMIUM -> longToast("Thank you for purchasing the premium version...")
+    }
 }
 ```